arthurOmanko/VRNeoIKFKTool/README.md

 - Grab objects / IKFK markers and move/rotation them
 - Scale objects
-- Call objects
+- Call objects in front of you
-- Parent objects /IKFK markers with own controllers
+- Parent objects /IKFK markers with own controllers (syncing both)

 ## [Installation]
 1. Extract the zip file into User's HoneySelect directory.